-Dollar for dollar, the PC offers more hardware specifications than the Mac, which for the budget-conscious, getting a PC requires no further deliberation.
-Intel-based dual-core CPU allows for blistering pace on the PC even for the most general-purpose PC user with a budget of less than a $1,000.
-If you drive a hard bargain, head over to Best Buy and you could get a PC for less than $350.
+Dollar for dollar, the PC offers more hardware specifications than the Mac, which, for the budget-conscious, requires no further deliberation.
+Intel-based dual-core CPU allows for a blistering pace on the PC, even for the most general-purpose PC user with a budget of less than $1,000.
+If you drive a hard bargain, head to Best Buy, and you can get a PC for less than $350.

-A variety of PC desktop sizes are also available, from the small form factor to the full tower case types.
-Again, sizes are a direct relation to the needs of the user, so do not mistake an all-in-one like the Sony VAIO to have the same power handling and speed of a mid-tower case like Dell.
+Various PC desktop sizes are also available, from the small form factor to the entire tower case types.
+Again, sizes directly relate to the user’s needs, so do not mistake an all-in-one like the Sony VAIO to have the exact power handling and speed of a mid-tower case like Dell.

-Even as a power-user, whether using the PC for gaming or turning it into a mini home-theater system while running business applications on it, the PC is still able to meet all those demands at a very reasonable cost.
-Bargain basement prices are the main reason why PCs still dominate the desktop and laptop markets.
-It is economically-driven and caters to all segments of the buying public.
+Even as a power user, whether using the PC for gaming or turning it into a mini home-theater system while running business applications, the PC can still meet all those demands at a very reasonable cost.
+Bargain basement prices are the main reason PCs dominate the desktop and laptop markets.
+It is economically driven and caters to all segments of the buying public.
 Try as you might, you may never get a Mac for anywhere close to $350.

 Performance-wise, PCs are still very cost-effective.
-Upgrading the graphics card, RAM or hard disk space is still much cheaper than having to buy a new PC altogether.
-This makes it truly easy for anyone to customize their PC without worrying about maxing out their credit cards.
-Another advantage to this is that businesses running multiple PCs will have a much easier time finding replacement parts or even upgrading components just because it’s so widely available at a very low cost The Haze.
+Upgrading the graphics card, RAM, or hard disk space is much cheaper than buying a new PC.
+This makes it easy for anyone to customize their PC without worrying about maxing out their credit cards.
+Another advantage is that businesses running multiple PCs will have a much easier time finding replacement parts or upgrading components because it’s so widely available at a meager cost—the Haze.

-As far as the operating system goes, Vista is the very latest introduction from Microsoft, although Windows XP is currently the more stable version.
-According to Gartner, XP will be installed on more than 77 percent of PCs worldwide by the end of 2007 while Vista might crawl to just about 12 percent.
-This suggests that if you’re planning to get a PC, buying one with Windows XP installed is still the preferred choice over the latest Vista.
+Regarding the operating system, Vista is the latest introduction from Microsoft, although Windows XP is currently the more stable version.
+According to Gartner, XP will be installed on over 77 percent of PCs worldwide by the end of 2007, while Vista might crawl to just about 12 percent.
+This suggests that ifyou’ree planning to get a PC, buying one with Windows XP installed is still the preferred choice over the latest Vista.

 If you’re shopping for prestige rather than price, then Apple’s Mac is about as prestigious as it gets.
 Macs are about status, and status usually comes with a hefty price tag.
 Unlike the PC, there is no such thing as a truly” stripped-down” Mac.
-Hence, the PC being better value dollar for dollar.
-But on the other hand, the Mac was never truly built for the budget-conscious.
-Rather, it was targeted for those craving an”appliance” with style and innovative design, and Apple rarely fails to deliver on this.
+Hence, the PC is a better value dollar for dollar.
+But on the other hand, the Mac was never genuinely built for the budget-conscious.
+Instead, it targeted those craving an”appliance” with style and innovative design, and Apple rarely fails to deliver on this.
 You would only have to visit an Apple store for proof.